-Illuminator Signal: H65%
+Illuminator Signal: H3 65%

-"Signal: G65%" indicates the current cellular phone signal strength.
+"Signal: H3 65%" indicates the current cellular phone signal strength.
 The higher the number, the stronger the signal.
 As a rough rule-of-thumb, a value of 41% and above is acceptable.
 Signal strength is updated every 5 seconds.
-The letter preceding the percentage value indicates the type of mobile network used by the particular Illuminator.
-A "H" represents the 3G network.
-(A "G" represents the GSM network and a "N" represents a NextG network.)
+The single letter and number preceding the percentage value indicates the type of modem inside the Illuminator and the mobile network used by the particular Illuminator.
+Halytech is currently deploying Illuminators with "H" and "L" modems.
+Number "3" identifies a 3G network while a "4" identifies a 4G network.